Molecular diversity as a biosignature: Abstract

-Although amino acids form in both abiotic and biotic contexts, the resulting distributions are governed by profoundly different constraints.
-Abiotic synthesis, controlled by thermodynamics and reaction kinetics, favors the formation of low-mass, structurally simple compounds, such as glycine and alanine.\cite{miller1953production, kebukawa2017one} Each added carbon or functional group typically incurs an energetic cost, reducing the relative abundance of complex species.\cite{higgs2009thermodynamic} Biosynthesis bypasses this hierarchy.
-Enzymatic control enables the targeted production of complex species in proportions determined by physiological function, rather than by the likelihood of spontaneous formation.\cite{akashi2002metabolic} This decoupling between complexity and abundance reflects a defining feature of life: sustained energetic investment to maintain chemical distributions not favored at equilibrium.\cite{england2013statistical} As a result, the relative abundance of amino acid species can serve as a proxy for formation context, helping to distinguish between biological and abiotic origins.
+Beyond specific molecular and isotopic markers, origin-diagnostic information also resides in the statistical organization of organic assemblages.
+For amino acids, abiotic synthesis tends to favor low-mass, structurally simple compounds, such as glycine and alanine,\cite{kebukawa2017one} because each added carbon or functional group typically incurs an energetic cost, reducing the relative abundance of more complex species.\cite{higgs2009thermodynamic} Biosynthesis, by contrast, can bypass this hierarchy: enzymatic control enables the targeted production of complex species in proportions determined by physiological function.\cite{akashi2002metabolic} This decoupling between complexity and abundance reflects a defining feature of life: sustained energetic investment to maintain chemical distributions not favored at equilibrium.\cite{england2013statistical} The maintenance of complex molecular distributions thus appears to be a more fundamental property of biological systems.
+An analogous principle operates in fatty acids, where biology selects a narrow subset of chain lengths for membrane function, while abiotic synthesis yields chain-length distributions agnostic to such functional constraints.\cite{ohlrogge1997regulation, mccollom1999lipid}

-Such attribution is ambiguated by degradation and alteration.
-On Earth and Mars, amino acid profiles may be altered by contamination, oxidation, or thermal maturation.\cite{schopf1968amino} Even in anoxic subsurface settings, racemization and selective loss continue, particularly at elevated temperature and pressure.\cite{king1972amino, klevenz2010concentrations, fuchida2015concentrations} In space, ultraviolet radiation and high-energy particles drive photolysis and radiolysis,\cite{yoffe2025fluorescent} selectively degrading molecules based on their structure.\cite{gerakines2012situ} These processes are especially active on unshielded surfaces.
-The resulting assemblages reflect both synthetic origin and accumulated environmental processing.
+This view is supported by prior empirical work showing that amino-acid and lipid assemblages encode diagnostically meaningful structure beyond individual compounds, both in meteoritic samples affected by diagenesis and in laboratory-scale analytical discrimination, thereby motivating distribution-level biosignature metrics.\citep{buckner2024quantifying} Experimental studies further show that microbial metabolism imposes characteristic distributional fingerprints, most notably through selective glycine depletion.\citep{schwendner2022microbial} Agnostic biosignatures based on collective molecular patterns provide a complementary strategy, but often require calibration to specific instruments and measurement conditions.\citep{cleaves2023robust} However, such attribution may be ambiguous due to degradation and alteration.
+On Earth and Mars, amino-acid profiles may be altered by contamination, oxidation, or thermal degradation.\cite{schopf1968amino} Even in anoxic subsurface settings, selective loss continues, particularly at elevated temperature and pressure.\cite{klevenz2010concentrations} In space, ultraviolet radiation and energetic plasma drive photolysis and radiolysis, selectively degrading molecules based on their structure.\cite{yoffe2025fluorescent} These processes are especially active on unshielded surfaces.
+Extant organic assemblages, therefore, reflect both synthetic origin and accumulated environmental processing.